 Bloating doesn’t always show up immediately.
 While you sleep, your body shifts fluid, digestion continues, and inflammation settles in.
 Lying down can allow gas to move differently through the digestive tract, making bloating more noticeable when you wake up.

 Dehydration also plays a role.
-If you consumed salty foods or alcohol and didn’t drink enough water, your body holds onto fluid to protect itself.
+If you consume Salty foods and alcohol and don’t drink enough water, your body holds onto fluid to protect itself.
 Ironically, drinking too little water can make bloating worse, not better.

 How to Reduce Bloating Without Skipping the Party